 From the outset, Germany’s chairmanship of the OSCE, in 2016, promised to be fraught with sizable challenges.
 One of these challenges came from the recent developments in the South Caucasus, which demonstrated with renewed force that national boundaries in the post-Soviet space, and thus the security situation, are still far from stable.

-(ongoing project) The project Stories from the South Caucasus is implemented in cooperation with netgazeti.ge and its main goal is to produce news and articles regarding to the latest developments of the South Caucasus and accordingly, raise awareness and the level of interest of Georgian population on neighboring countries, as well as conflict regions of Georgia.
+(closed project) The project Stories from the South Caucasus is implemented in cooperation with netgazeti.ge and its main goal is to produce news and articles regarding to the latest developments of the South Caucasus and accordingly, raise awareness and the level of interest of Georgian population on neighboring countries, as well as conflict regions of Georgia.

 (closed project) The project CAUCADOC was implemented in cooperation with Czech organization People in Need.
 It was part of a wider program funded by EC to support documentary filmmaking and running in the whole South Caucasus in 2012-14.
 HBF SC cooperated with project during 2013 by co-funding part of the festival.

 (closed project) The project "Voices of South Caucasus" was implemented in cooperation with Liberali magazine.
 Articles by journalists from Abkhazia, South Ossetia, Armenia, Azerbaijan and Georgia were published in the print and online publication of the magazine.

 Media plays an enormous role in conflict transformation process and social media tools have proved to be rather efficient in cases when exchange of information and mutual awareness is extremely limited in societies across conflict lines.
 New media tools not only serve as fast and least costly means of sharing information but also act as online platforms for dialogue, cooperation and networking between civil societies across conflict divides